arcturusInk/Poker/README.md

 * **Three Of A Kind:** A three of a kind is a hand in which all three of the cards have the same rank.
 An example might be `4c 4h 4d`, as all three cards are fours.

 * **Straight:** A straight is a hand in which the cards have ranks that are in a "run."
 This means that they are of the format `n, n+1, n+2`.
 For example, the hand `5h 3c 4d` is a straight, because the cards can be ordered `3c 4d 5h` to form a "run" of `3-4-5`.
 The full order of the cards is `2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K, A`.
 Face cards form runs when they appear in that order, so `Qh Kd As` is a straight, because they form a run of `Q-K-A`.
 Runs can also include numbers and face cards, so `9h Td Js` is straight because it forms a run of `9-T-J`.
-When considering a straight, aces can also be used as a 1.
-That means that `A-2-3` is also a run.
-An ace cannot, however, be both high and low in the same straight, so `K-A-2` does not qualify.

 * **Flush:** A flush is a hand in which all three cards have the same suit.
 An example might be `Ac 4c 8c`, as all three cards are clubs.